AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

 - **Eliminating String Concatenation:** Replaced unsafe SQL string building with CAP’s parameterized query API (SELECT.from().where({...})).
 - **Neutralizing Malicious Inputs:** Attack payloads (e.g., ' OR '1'='1) are treated as data values, not executable code.
 - **Preserving Legitimate Functionality:** Valid requests continue to work as expected without disruption.
-- **Leveraging Framework Security:** CAP’s built-in query translation to CQN (Core Query Language) and parameter binding prevent SQL injection at runtime.
+- **Leveraging Framework Security:** CAP’s built-in query translation to CQN (Core Query Language) and parameter binding prevent SQL Injection at runtime.

 ## 📌 6.
-Summary:
+Summary

-### 🔑 Key Take‑aways (SAP CAP Recommendations)
+### 🔑 Key Take‑Aways (SAP CAP Recommendations)
 Whenever there’s user input involved:
-  1. **Never use string concatenation when constructing queries! :** Use parameterized APIs (e.g., CAP’s SELECT.from().where()) to ensure user input is treated as data, not executable code.
+  1. **Never use string concatenation when constructing queries!** Use parameterized APIs (e.g., CAP’s SELECT.from().where()) to ensure user input is treated as data, not executable code.
-  2. **Never surround tagged template strings with parentheses! :** The parentheses (${userInput}) force JavaScript to evaluate the template literal as a raw string before it reaches the SQL parser.
+  2. **Never surround tagged template strings with parentheses!** The parentheses (${userInput}) force JavaScript to evaluate the template literal as a raw string before it reaches the SQL parser.
 The malicious input becomes part of the SQL command: WHERE id = (1; DROP TABLE users--).

 In this exercise, you have learned how to:
 - **Identify SQL Injection Vulnerabilities:** Recognize unsafe patterns like direct string interpolation in queries.
 - **Implement Parameterized Queries:** Use CAP’s fluent API (SELECT.from().where()) to securely handle user input.
-- **Test Remediation:** Verify the fix via the HTTP endpoint by testing that valid inputs succeed and SQL injection attempts are blocked.
+- **Test Remediation:** Verify the fix via the HTTP endpoint by testing that valid inputs succeed and SQL Injection attempts are blocked.
-- **Adopt Secure Coding Practices:** Prevent OWASP A03:2021–Injection risks by avoiding manual SQL string construction.
+- **Adopt Secure Coding Practices:** Prevent OWASP A03:2021-Injection risks by avoiding manual SQL string construction.

 👉 Next up: [Exercise 3 - Security Logging and Monitoring Failures](../ex3/README.md), where we address critical [OWASP Top 10 2021 list (A09)](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/) risks by implementing CAP's audit logging framework to detect unauthorized data access, track sensitive information flow, and ensure regulatory compliance through comprehensive security monitoring in enterprise environments.